Blogosphere: Merging with other social networks

 Over time, the blogosphere developed as its own network of interconnections.
 In this time, bloggers began to engage in other online communities, specifically social networking sites, melding the two realms of social media together.

 According to Technorati's 2010 "State of the Blogosphere" report, 78% of bloggers were using the microblogging service Twitter, with much larger percentages of individuals who blogged as a part-time job (88%) or full-time for a specific company (88%).
 Almost half of all bloggers surveyed used Twitter to interact with the readers of their blog, while 72% of bloggers used it for blog promotion.
 For bloggers whose blog was their business (self-employed), 63% used Twitter to market their business.
 Additionally, according to the report, almost 9 out of 10 (87%) bloggers were using Facebook.

-Blogging niches

-Within the blogosphere, several sub-communities have developed.
-These communities are largely divided by genre.
-Blogs are often identified by a specific genre or topic, such as travel or politics.

 News blogs have become popular, and have created competition for traditional print newspaper and news magazines.
 The Huffington Post was ranked the most powerful blog in the world by The Observer in 2008, and has come to dominate current event reporting.